kedro-org/kedro/docs/source/notebooks_and_ipython/add_kedro_to_a_notebook.md

 ```
 <!-- #endregion -->

-It's also possible to use the configuration loader to initialise the Data Catalog.
-As we saw from loading parameter values, there is some initial setup because of the Kedro project structure:
+It's also possible to use Kedro's `OmegaConfigLoader`configuration loader to initialise the Data Catalog.

-1. If you haven't already, in your notebook folder, create a subfolder called `conf`.
-2. Within the `conf` subfolder, create a subfolder called `base`.
-3. Copy your `catalog.yml` into `conf/base/` so you have a file with the path `conf/base/catalog.yml`.
-4. Within the `conf` subfolder, if you haven't already, create a subfolder called `local`.

-After this setup, you can use Kedro's `OmegaConfigLoader` in code as follows:
+To load `catalog.yml` the code is as follows:

 ```python
 # Now we are using Kedro's ConfigLoader alongside the DataCatalog